-Foreign students attending the University of Delaware represent over 100 countries.
+International students attending the University of Delaware represent over 100 countries.
 The Office of Foreign Student and Scholar Services assists these students in adapting to their new environment and to the American educational system.
 (Please see chapter on "Resources for Students.")
 English tutoring, orientation seminars, "homes away from home," educational field trips, and participation in community activities are included in the program for international students.

-In addition to the University of Delaware International Application for Undergraduate Admissions, international students must submit a Summary of Educational Experiences form, Confidential Financial form, and a certified bank statement from their sponsor showing enough funds to cover their educational expenses.
+In addition to the online University of Delaware International Application for Undergraduate Admissions, international students must submit a Summary of Educational Experiences form, Confidential Financial form, and a certified bank statement from their sponsor showing enough funds to cover their educational expenses.
+These forms may be found online at www.udel.edu/apply.